 A promissory note in the amount of \$3,555,916 related to income tax due on the severance contract was signed by the former coach in December 2019.
 The promissory note bears interest at 2% with monthly installments of \$151,270 being withheld by the Foundation from each monthly severance payment made to the coach through December 31, 2021 for principal and interest payments.
-The balance of the loan receivable at June 30, 2020 was \$2,675,821.
-The principal amounts will be received in the fiscal years ended June 30, 2021 and 2022, in the respective amounts of \$1,777,958 and \$897,863.
+The balance of the loan receivable at June 30, 2021 was \$897,865.
+The remaining principal amounts will be received in the fiscal year ended June 30, 2022.